poppy-project/poppy-docs/README.md

 # Further information and help

-Github has an excellent [documentation](https://help.github.com/).
+GitHub has an excellent [documentation](https://help.github.com/).
 Check it out if you need help!
 For further questions feel free to post thread in the [Poppy Project forum](https://forum.poppy-project.org).